Workplace investigation questions to ask each party

 6. Do you have any physical records or electronic communications to support your version of events?

 This question helps you collect additional evidence related to the respondent’s side of events.
-Relevant items may include messages between the parties, messages that the respondent sent to others regarding the incident, or any other documentation that supports what they say has occurred.
+Relevant items may include messages between the parties, messages the respondent sent to others regarding the incident, or any other documentation supporting what they say has occurred.

 7. Is there anything else that you’d like to share that may be relevant to our investigation?

-As with all workplace investigation interviews, it’s helpful to provide a few minutes at the end for the interviewee to share anything else that they want you to be aware of.
+As with all workplace investigation interviews, it’s helpful to give the interviewee a few minutes at the end to share anything else they want you to know.

 Workplace investigation questions to ask witnesses